Code-Institute-Submissions/project-one-v2/README.md

 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8 & iPhoneX.
 * A large amount of testing was done to ensure that all pages were linking correctly.

+### User Story Feedback

+Responding to the User Story, I believe this website has started to address the conclusions outlined.
+Taking each point in turn:-

+* High level cost information is now available to clients with access to the site.
+They do not require to store the data themselves, as it will be maintained and made available by their QS at all times.

+* Information is now able to be maintained and made available online at all times.
+By default, the information will bepresented in a standard format, making comparison and understanding easier by a frequent user of the website.

+* By implementing an online platform for Client users to access the information, this will mean that there is both a necessity by the QS to collate, maintain and update data, and demand by the Client user for that information to be so.
+There will be a requirement to be proactive rather than reactive to maintain record information.

+* There should no timelag to providing historic information for clients, who can access the data themselves.
+Albeit, if data has just been received, then it may still require input and there may be a short delay for the newest information to be uploaded.

+* Delivery of information will no longer be rushed, and will now be available on demand in a standard format.
+Accuracy should be enhanced through standardisation and collation into a central location that is regularly maintained.

+Consequently, the website should be a useful tool for both the QS to store and maintain key information, as well as for clients who reqularly request this kind of information.
+Not only will the information be available on demand, but the information should be more readily understood and seen in a consistent, highly professional format.

 ### Known Bugs